 - You are prepared!

-The first step for holiday season preparations is drawing up a holiday sales strategy.
-You need to have a plan in place before you set out.
-This plan will help guide your decision-making process and subsequently, ease the day-to-day hustle of the holiday season.
+The first step for holiday season preparations is drawing up a holiday strategy.
+You need to sit down with your team and work out how you plan to go through the holiday season.
+You want to have a plan in place before you set out.
+This is will help guide your decision-making process.

-Things to consider when drawing up a sales strategy for this holiday season
+Things to Consider when drawing up a strategy for the holiday season

 1. What worked last year might not work this year